Pakistani Taliban overpower guards, seize police center

 Associated Press

-PESHAWAR, Pakistan (AP) — Several Pakistani Taliban detainees have managed to overpower their guards at a counter-terrorism center in northwestern Pakistan, snatching police weapons and taking control of the facility, officials said Monday.
+PESHAWAR, Pakistan (AP) — Several Pakistani Taliban detainees overpowered their guards at a counter-terrorism center in northwestern Pakistan overnight, snatching police weapons, taking hostages and seizing control of the facility, officials said Monday.

-Officials say at least 30 Taliban fighters are involved in the takeover and that there could be as many as 10 hostages being held.
+Police and the military scrambled to deploy troops and special forces to the area but by midday Monday, some 12 hours later, the hostage crisis was still ongoing.
+According to officials, at least 30 Taliban fighters were involved in the takeover and there were possibly as many as 10 hostages.

-The brazen action reflected the Pakistani government’s inability to exercise control at all times over the remote region along the border with Afghanistan.
-The Pakistani Taliban are a separate group but also allied with the Afghan Taliban, who seized power in the neighboring country last year, as U.S. and NATO troops were in the final stages of their pullout from Afghanistan.
+The brazen action reflected the government’s inability to exercise control over the remote region along the border with Afghanistan.
+The Pakistani Taliban are a separate group but also allied with the Afghan Taliban, who seized power in the neighboring country last year as U.S. and NATO troops were in the final stages of their pullout from Afghanistan.

-By Monday morning, Pakistan had dispatched military troops and special police forces to the area as security official were trying to negotiate with the hostage-takers.
-Saif said the place was surrounded and that an operation was underway.
-He did not elaborate.
+Saif said the place was surrounded and that officials were trying to negotiate with the hostage-takers.
+He said an operation was underway but did not elaborate.

-Authorities were still in talks with the hostage-takers, enlisting the help of several relatives of the Taliban insurgents, security officials told The Associated Press.
+Authorities enlisted the help of several relatives of the Taliban insurgents in the negotiations, several security officials told The Associated Press.
 They spoke on condition of anonymity because they were not authorized to talk to reporters.

 The officials said some soldiers were also among the hostages.
 There were concerns that the military could storm the facility if negotiations fail.
 In a video message circulating on social media, the hostage-takers threatened to kill the officers if their safe passage was not quickly arranged by the government.

-Earlier, in a video message, the hostage-takers had demanded they be airlifted to Afghanistan but Khurasani said that demand had been made by mistake, since their fighters were not aware — due to their prolonged detention — that TTP now “enjoys control in some” parts of Khyber Pakhtunkhwa, near the Afghan border.
+Initially, the hostage-takers demanded in a video message posted on social media that they be airlifted to Afghanistan but Khurasani said that demand had been made by mistake, since their fighters were not aware — due to their prolonged detention — that TTP now “enjoys control in some” parts of Khyber Pakhtunkhwa, near the Afghan border.

 The Pakistani Taliban have stepped up attacks on security forces since last month, when they unilaterally ended a monthslong cease-fire with the Pakistani government.
 The violence has strained relations between Pakistan and Afghanistan’s Taliban rulers, who had brokered the cease-fire in May.